Mariel-Siravegna/msiravegna/content/home/experience.md

   description = """Systematic Country Diagnostic.
 Develop the statistical methodology and perform the prioritization exercise for Zambia"""

 [[experience]]
-  title = "Economic and financial analyst at the Research Division" company = "Central Bank of Chile" company_url = "" location = "Santiago, Chile"
+  title = "Economic and Financial Analyst at the Research Division" company = "Central Bank of Chile" company_url = "" location = "Santiago, Chile"